apache/incubator-brooklyn/docs/guide/java/policies.md

 The following recommendations should be considered when designing policies:

 #### Management should take place as "low" as possible in the hierarchy
-*	place management responsibility in policies at the entity, as much as possible ideally management should take run as a policy on the relevant entity
+*	place management responsibility in policies at the entity, as much as possible ideally management should take run as a policy on the relevant entity.

 *	place escalated management responsibility at the parent entity.
 Where this is impractical, perhaps because two aspects of an entity are best handled in two different places, ensure that the separation of responsibilities is documented and there is a group membership relationship between secondary/aspect managers.